Crystle Stewart

-Since 2020, Stewart has also been the national director of Miss USA and Miss Teen USA.
-She was suspended from the position following allegations of favoritism and results rigging at Miss USA 2022.
+From 2020 to 2023, Stewart was the national director of Miss USA and Miss Teen USA.
+She was suspended from the position following allegations of favoritism, rigging the results at Miss USA 2022, and sexual harassment (Max Sebrechts) at Miss USA 2021.
+However, the investigation concluded that the allegations of rigging were false.
+Due to disagreements, she officially stepped down in August 2023.

 Life and career

 Early life

-Stewart was born in Houston, Texas, to Robert and Cynthia Franklin Stewart.
-She has a brother, Robert, and a sister, Breana.
-She married Belgian model Max Sebrechts in August 2014.
-The pair share a daughter Anne-Jolie and a son Maxime Jr.
+Crystle Danae Stewart is African American.